All Episodes

 The threat of having David Sanborn, who once worked for DP World, be our top maritime official in Washington is just something we can't risk.

-Just because he worked for DP, which is the kind of leadership we need.
+This is the kind of leadership we need.

-A lot of that these two senators can see through it and realize the threat that our security and future faces with David Sanborn running the maritime agency.
+A lot of that these two senators can see through it and realize the threat that our security and future faces with David Sanborn running the Maritime Agency.

 And Bill Clinton's back at it again, folks.

-Former U.S. President Bill Clinton said on Tuesday that Britain's economy, environmental policy, and attempts at modernization were envied in the United States.
+Former U.S. President Bill Clinton said on Tuesday that Britain's economy, environmental policy, and attempts at modernization were envied in the United States, where comparable policies under President George W. Bush were lacking.

 Speaking to a pact, I've told you this is what he does.